Strongest Nail Shapes

 7. Stiletto

-You can get away with much longer nails if you get acrylics because you’re not at the mercy of your natural nail anatomy which can be an obstacle to longer shapes.
+You can get away with much longer nails if you get acrylics because you’re not at the mercy of your natural nail anatomy, which can be an obstacle to longer shapes.

 How To Make Your Nails Stronger

 No matter what shape you choose to go with, there are always things you can do to make your nails stronger.
-Stronger nails will withstand more wear and tear and will give you more nail shape options to choose from.

 Even if you are always wearing acrylic nails, having a strong natural base will help those acrylics last longer.

-Thankfully, there are many ways to enhance your nail strength.
-Some of these involve major lifestyle changes, while others are quick fixes.
 Below are some of the best tips we’ve found for maximizing the strength of your nails:

 Nutritious Diet

 Nail strength comes from within.
 A nutritious diet can provide you with the vitamins and minerals that are necessary for your body to build strong nails.
-As an added bonus, a good diet can improve the appearance of your hair, skin, and even make you healthier!

 So what constitutes a nutritious diet, as it pertains to nail strength?

 Opt for a diet full of B vitamins.
-They are thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9) and cobalamin (B12).
-Biotin specifically is great for strengthening your nails, but the other B vitamins play an important role in nail health, too.
+They are thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9), and cobalamin (B12).

 Foods that are high in B vitamins are: